cz293/cz293.github.io/index.md

 2. Chengxiang Zhuge, Chunfu Shao.
 Investigating the Factors Influencing the Uptake of Electric Vehicles in Beijing, China: Statistical and Spatial Perspectives.
 Journal of Cleaner Production.
 2019, 213: 199-216.
 3. Chengxiang Zhuge, Binru Wei, Chunjiao Dong, Chunfu Shao, Yuli Shan.
 Exploring the Future Electric Vehicle Market and its Impacts with an Agent-based Spatial Integrated Framework: A Case Study of Beijing, China.
 Journal of Cleaner Production.
 2019, 221: 710-737.
 4. Chengxiang Zhuge, Chunfu Shao.
 Agent-based Modelling of Office Market for a Land Use and Transport Model.
 Transportmetrica B: Transport Dynamics.
 2019, 7(1): 1232-1257.
 5. Chengxiang Zhuge, Chunfu Shao.
 Agent-based Modelling of Locating Public Transport Facilities for Conventional and Electric Vehicles.
 Networks and Spatial Economics.
-2018, 1-34.
-DOI: 10.1007/s11067-018-9412-3.
+2018, 18(4): 875-908.
 6. Chengxiang Zhuge, Chunfu Shao, Shuling Wang, Ying Hu.
 An Agent- and GIS-based Virtual City Creator: A Case Study of Beijing, China.
 Journal of Transport and Land Use.
 2018, 11(1): 1231-1256.
 7. Chengxiang Zhuge, Xia Li, Chia-An Ku, Jian Gao, Hui Zhang.
 A Heuristic-Based Population Synthesis Method for Micro-Simulation in Transportation.
 KSCE Journal of Civil Engineering, 2016: 1-11.
 8. Chengxiang Zhuge, Chunfu Shao, Jian Gao, Chunjiao Dong, Hui Zhang.
 Agent-Based Joint Model of Residential Location Choice and Real Estate Price for Land Use and Transport Model.
 Computers, Environment and Urban Systems, 2016, 57: 93-105.